John Berger: Published work

 In later essays, Berger wrote about photography, art, politics, and memory.
 He published in The Shape of a Pocket a correspondence with Subcomandante Marcos, and penned short stories that appeared in The Threepenny Review and The New Yorker.
-His sole volume of poetry is Pages of the Wound, though other volumes, such as the theoretical essays And Our Faces, My Heart, Brief as Photos contain poetry.
-His 2007 collection of essays on the uses of art as an instrument of political resistance, Hold Everything Dear, was titled after the poem by Gareth Evans (poet).
-His later novels include To the Wedding, a love story dealing with the AIDS crisis, and King: A Street Story, a novel about homelessness and shantytown life told from the perspective of a stray dog.
+His sole volume of poetry is Pages of the Wound, though other volumes, such as the theoretical essays And Our Faces, My Heart, Brief as Photos, contain poetry.
+His 2007 collection of essays on the uses of art as an instrument of political resistance, Hold Everything Dear, was titled after the poem by Gareth Evans.
+Berger's later novels include To the Wedding, a love story dealing with the AIDS crisis, and King: A Street Story, a novel about homelessness and shantytown life told from the perspective of a stray dog.
 Initially, Berger insisted that his name be kept off the cover and title page of King, wanting the novel to be received on its own merits.

 Berger's 1980 volume About Looking includes an influential chapter, "Why Look at Animals?"
 It is cited by numerous scholars in the interdisciplinary field of animal studies.
 The chapter was later reproduced in a Penguin Great Ideas selection of essays of the same title.

 Berger's novel From A to X was long-listed for the 2008 Booker Prize.
 In Bento's Sketchbook (2011) Berger combines extracts from Baruch Spinoza, sketches, memoir, and observations in a book that contemplates the relationship of materialism to spirituality.
 According to Berger, what could be seen as a contradiction "is beautifully resolved by Spinoza, who shows that it is not a duality, but in fact an essential unity".
 The book has been described as "a characteristically sui generis work combining an engagement with the thought of the 17th-century lens grinder, draughtsman, and philosopher Baruch Spinoza, with a study of drawing and a series of semi-autobiographical sketches".
 Among his last works is Confabulations (essays, 2016).

 Other work

-In 1999, Berger voiced both twin brother characters Archie and Albert Crisp in the video game Grand Theft Auto: London 1969.
+In 1999, Berger voiced twin brothers Archie and Albert Crisp in the video game Grand Theft Auto: London 1969.

 He was a member of the Support Committee of the Russell Tribunal on Palestine.